Ulmus 'Morfeo': Cultivation

-'Morfeo' is (2019) only in commerce in Italy.
+'Morfeo' is no longer in commerce owing to its singular susceptibility to elm yellows.
 The tree was introduced to the UK in 2006 as a potential host plant for the White-letter Hairstreak butterfly Satyrium w-album by Butterfly Conservation, and has proven the fastest-growing of 13 cultivars on trial on a shallow sandy, gravelly loam over Reading Beds, increasing in stem diameter by 2.1 cm per annum.
-'Morfeo' is also tolerant of heavy winter-wet soils.
-However, as of 1 January 2018, import into the UK from Italy was prohibited, the plant unable to qualify for a phytopassport owing to the prevalence of elm yellows in the region of propagation.

-The cultivar was introduced to North America in 2010, at the National Arboretum, Washington, D.C. and released from quarantine in 2013; it is not known to have been introduced to Australasia.
+'Morfeo' is also tolerant of waterlogged alluvium along rivers, and grows particularly well on exposed, elevated, chalk atop Portsdown Hill near Portsmouth.
+The cultivar was introduced to North America in 2010, at the National Arboretum, Washington, D.C., and released from quarantine in 2013; it is not known to have been introduced to Australasia.

 Etymology

 The cultivar is named for Morfeo (English: Morpheus), the Roman god of dreams to whom the elm was sacred.
 There was an elm in Morpheus' domain, upon which hung the dreams fashioned by the Oneiroi.

 From the Aeneid by Virgil, translated by Dryden: